 Speed Training Template for Off-Season

 The astute reader will notice the sprints are combined on a day where the weights pushed will be heavy.
-Depending on the athletes needs, they could sprint in the morning and do the weights in the evening or vice versa.
+Depending on the athlete's needs, they could sprint in the morning and do the weights in the evening or vice versa.
 Both approaches will work.
-The main factor behind placing sprints on the same day as weight training the legs is to allow for greater central nervous system (CNS) and muscular recovery.
+The main factor behind placing sprints on the same day as weight training the legs is to allow for a greater central nervous system (CNS) and muscular recovery.
 Trying to sprint on separate days (e.g. on Tuesday) would mean the legs still being fatigued from the day before and then having less rest before the next weight session for legs.
-By contrast, combining weight training with leg work on the same day is something sprint coaches usually recommend.
+By contrast, combining weight training with legwork on the same day is something sprint coaches usually recommend.

 Tempo training is running the distance at a sub-maximal speed and walking the next 100m.
-It is very important both for active recovery (recovering from the previous day's exertions), learning to run in a relaxed manner (many athletes strain too much when sprinting maximally), and for overall conditioning and fat loss (the intervals being approximately similar when running/walking, as the work/rest time in football and in fat loss protocols such as Tabata).
+It is very important both for active recovery (recovering from the previous day's exertions), learning to run in a relaxed manner (many athletes strain too much when sprinting maximally), and for overall conditioning and fat loss (the intervals being similar when running/walking, as the work/rest time in football and fat loss protocols such as Tabata).

 Going Past a Week

-Although it will be easy for a beginner to make rapid improvements in both strength and speed following a structure such as that outlined, at some point it is likely that either the weights or the speed work will have to be reduced in volume (although not intensity) and maintained so that the other quality being work can be emphasised.
+Although it will be easy for a beginner to make rapid improvements in both strength and speed following a structure such as that outlined, at some point, it is likely that either the weights or the speed work will have to be reduced in volume (although not intensity) and maintained so that the other quality being work can be emphasised.

-Most 100m sprinters will usually go from a program where strength increases are emphasised in winter to one where weight training is restricted to maintenance only so that full attention can be devoted to maximal speed work during the summer months.
+Most 100m sprinters usually go from a program where strength increases are emphasised in winter to one where weight training is restricted to maintenance only so that full attention can be devoted to maximal speed work during the summer months.

-If you quote information from this page in your work then the reference for this page is:
+If you quote information from this page in your work, then the reference for this page is:

 About the Author